ma-compbio/DANGO/README.md

 	1. Generate two dictionaries : `./data/gene2id.npy` and `./data/id2gene.npy` which is two dictionaries that map between the gene name and node id (starts from 1).
 Can be load with `np.load(xx, allow_pickle=True).item()`
 	2. Process PPI networks.
 	3. Parse the trigenic interaction scores.
 The processed signals are stored as : `./data/tuples.npy`, `./data/y.npy`, `./data/sign.npy` which corresponds to the triplets, measured trigenic interaction scores and p-values respectively.
-3. Run `python main.py -t 4 -i dango_run1 -m train;test -p 1`.
+3. Run `python main.py`.
 The parameters can be configured as described in the above section.
 A folder named as the `--identifier` parameter would be created under the `./temp/` dir where all results would be stored.
 The output under that folder includes:
 	1. If the `--mode` parameter includes `eval`.
 The training process and the final performance would be printed on the screen.
 The performance would also be written to a file named `result.txt`.
 	2. If the `--mode` parameter includes `eval` or `train`.
 The selected groups of the model parameters (model enesembling trick, so there will be multiple sets of parameters) is stored as the file `Experiment_model_list`.
 The parameters can be transformed into a list of Dango models by
 	```{python}